 1. Once you've signed up to receive offers, you will be mailed - yes mailed - a quarterly 'points booster' paper catalogue when the next quarter rolls around.
 The Flybuys app also has these offers pre-loaded but you can only see the current offers and those coming up over the next few weeks.
 The cycle typically starts with a fixed bonus points the first week (e.g. spend $100 and get 500 bonus points), followed by triple points in the second week.
 This cycle alternates throughout the quarter.
 Importantly, make sure you use the app at the register to earn these bonuses.
 If you don't use the app, you'll have to carry the paper versions with you.

 2. On top of the 'points booster', you will be emailed short term offers to earn bonuses and these can be fixed points or triple points.
 Most times they are valid for around 4-5 days from when they were sent.
-These typically appear once a month.
+These typically appear once a month but you might find periods were you get offers once or twice a week as Flybuys tries to lure you to keep spending more.
 Multi-week bonus offers appear at the end of each quarter (multi-weeks require you to spend a minimum each week for 2-4 consecutive weeks and can be as high as 10,000 bonus points).
 Keep in mind, you won't receive a new bonus email offer while a current email offer is still valid and unused.
 Note that points booster offers can be used at the same time as email offers for 'stacking', more on that in a moment.

 3. Coles docket offers can be found at the bottom of your receipt and they will feature some kind of offer from Coles or other Flybuys partners.
 There is no real identifiable system at play here to work out when you are likely to get them, but it always pays to look at the bottom and see if you have a bonus waiting for your next shop.
 If you have been absent from Coles for a while, the general consensus is that you are more likely to get an offer on the docket.
 Also, you are not going to get a second docket offer if you haven't used the first one yet and it is still valid.